avera1988/Genome_Assembly_lecture/Doc/IDBA.md

 ```
 *This process requires from minutes to hrs to be completed I recommend use nohup and send the process to the background for running.
 Additionaly the time command is helpful to show us how long our process took.

+*~ Means my home this is why some times you see this symbol in my commands.

 ###As soon as finished IDBA has created a directory (in this case DacBIdba) and the log from nohup command "idba.log2.
 ```console
 (base) [veraponcedeleon.1@u005 IDBA]$ ls